17-Jan-2017, 14:40 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Roger K.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Roger K., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-More importantly, this behaviour is not really perverse, but a reflection of the fact that it will take him longer than many children to accept the limits of reality and accommodate his extremely rich inner world to what he perceives around him.
-The future full of imagined [...]
+You may find that he is adept at generating a sizable quantity of rages, tantrums and dramatic sulks, for this is a child who even from infancy will rebel against limits even the limits of his own small body.
+His will is fiery and strong and when he wants something, he [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Roger K.'s inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-If all the world is a stage, as Shakespeare once wrote, and all the men and women (and children) merely players, then Roger K. intends to be a star or, at the very least, the villain if he cannot achieve the main heroic role.
-He would rather be thought badly of the [...] [..]
-Being naturally quick and bright, he may also be impatient with slower siblings.
-As he gets older, his enormous reserves of energy can be encouraged to take more constructive channels.
-He needs a lot of physical activity and may enjoy sports or competitive games.
-If he [...]
+His real abode is the dramatic realm of myth and fairy tale, and he will seek to express all the larger-than-life melodrama of his fantasies in every way possible.
+He possesses great quantities of sheer unadulterated vitality, and the intensity of his imaginative assault [...] [..]
+Being forced to stick to a routine which he simply cannot sustain will leave him feeling a failure and will not improve his temper.
+Roger K. is likely to encounter some antagonism among his peers, as he may show off a little in front of slower, less charismatic children.
+If [...]
 Hidden traits [..]
 Beneath his apparently self-centred attitude he is deeply attached to and dependent on those he loves, and is capable of a devotion which would embarrass him if it were openly acknowledged.
 Roger K. is complex and not always what he seems.
 Parents may need to be sensitive [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future